unitedstates/congress-legislators/README.md

 * `--resolveyt` Uses YouTube usernames to look up any channel IDs, and updates the YAML accordingly.

+* `--resolveig` Uses Instagram user IDs to look up any usernames, and updates the YAML accordingly.

 Options used with the above tasks:

 * `--service`: Can be "twitter", "youtube", or "facebook".